 We swam ashore to have a little look around.
-We strolled around the concrete landing strip lined with palm trees, which felt like it could have totally been a movie scene.
-I was hoping for maybe a small propellor plane to land as to complete the scene, but alas we had no such luck.
+Strolling around the concrete landing strip lined with palm trees, I felt like it could have totally been a movie scene — perhaps a drop-off zone in some spy thriller.
+I was hoping for maybe a small propellor plane to land to complete the picture, but alas we had no such luck.

 After our passports were stamped in the immigration shack, we were all ready to go.

 As we sailed past the first of some of these little Castaway islands amid beautiful azure waters, I started to become pretty envious of our amicable German captain.
-While I’m sure running a sailing charter can be very hard work, this place sure didn’t seem like “another day at the office” to me.
+While I’m sure running a sailing charter can be hard work, this place sure didn’t seem like another day at the office to me…

 Sun, rum and fun

 On day two we were anchored next to an island that was actually inhabited.
 A family of local Kuna people lived here in straw huts, spending part of the year here mainly to harvest coconuts.
-They were wonderfully friendly people and we purchased some of their coconuts to make Coco Locos.
+They were wonderfully friendly and we purchased some of their coconuts to make Coco Locos.